 We can help!
 We can offer mentoring and other support with preparing your presentation.
 Please email us if you require advice or clarification before making a submission.
 We aim to offer one-on-one mentoring to help successful applicants prepare their talk, poster or workshop.
 If you would like a mentor to help you just tick the respective box when submitting your proposal.

 If you have any questions about the conference, or the submission of proposals, please contact the conference organisers at email@example.com.

 The focus of deRSE19 is on community.
 Therefore, instead of asking you to submit an academic abstract following a specific structure, submissions to deRSE19 are a bit more free form.

-Simply fill out the submission form (to be announced).
-The form includes a field for the description of your submission (“abstract”) as well as several others, asking you for details about yourself.
+Simply fill out the submission form.
+The form includes a field for the description of your submission (“abstract”, 750 characters max!) as well as several others, asking you for details about yourself.
 We elicit this information because we would like to know a little about your background, your perspective, your experience.
 This will help us to get to know the RSE community in Germany better.

 Workshops are interactive sessions that give attendees the chance to collaborate on a specific topic.
 They may take different forms, e.g., as hands-on tutorial, discussion and speed-blogging session, hack session, etc., as well as splinter meetings for special interest groups, and birds-of-a-feather (BoF) events.

 Workshops run over a length of either 90 or 180 minutes.